sofarocean/current-meter-beta-tools/README.md

 # Main Programs
 ### bin_decode_tester.py
-This is a simple script to demonstrate decoding raw binary payloads from beta Current Meter modules.
+This is a simple script to demonstrate decoding raw binary payloads from Beta 1 Current Meter modules.

 ### beta1_api_tester.py
 This script demonstrates retrieving data from the API, decoding the binary payloads, and plotting the data in `matplotlib`.